Vishvarupa: Mahabharata

 There are two more descriptions in the Mahabharata, where Krishna or Vishnu-Narayana offers the theophany similar to the Vishvarupa in the Bhagavad Gita.
 When negotiations between Pandavas and Kauravas break down with Krishna as the Pandava messenger, Krishna declares that he is more than human and displays his cosmic form to the Kaurava leader Duryodhana and his assembly.
 Vishvarupa-Krishna appears with many arms and holds many weapons and attributes traditionally associated with Vishnu like the conch, the Sudarshana chakra, the gada (mace), his bow, his sword Nandaka.
 The inside of his body is described.
-Various deities (including Vasus, Rudras, Adityas, Dikapalas), sages and tribes (especially those opposing the Kauravas, including the Pandavas) are seen in his body.
+Various deities (including Vasus, Rudras, Adityas, Dikpalas), sages and tribes (especially those opposing the Kauravas, including the Pandavas) are seen in his body.
 This form is described as terrible and only people blessed with divine vision could withstand the sight.

 The other theophany of Vishnu (Narayana) is revealed to the divine sage Narada.
 The theophany is called Vishvamurti.
 The god has a thousand eyes, a hundred heads, a thousand feet, a thousand bellies, a thousand arms and several mouths.
 He holds weapons as well as attributes of an ascetic like sacrificial fire, a staff, a kamandalu (water pot).

 Another theophany in the Mahabharata is of a Vaishnava (related to Vishnu or Krishna) form.
 It misses the multiple body parts of Vishvarupa, but conveys the vastness and cosmic nature of the deity.
 His head covers the sky.
 His two feet cover all ground.
 His two arms encompass the horizontal space.
 His belly occupies the reattaining space in the universe.